Mastering Language Features for GCSE English Success

 “The storm was a wild beast, clawing at the fragile houses.”

-• Effect: This makes the storm seem violent, threatening and alive, which creates a sense of fear and danger for the reader.
+Effect: This makes the storm seem violent, threatening, and alive, creating a sense of fear and danger for the reader.

 Why This Matters in Exams